Jonathan2251/lbd/source/ctrlflow.rst

     ret i32 %add8
   }

-Because SSA form, the llvm ir for destination variable `a` in different basic block (if then, else) must use different name.
-But how does the source variable `a` in "d = a + b;" be named?
-The basic block "a = a-1;" and "a = a+2;" have different names.
-The basic block "a = a-1;" uses %dec and the basic block "a = a+2;" uses "%add" as destination variable name in SSA llvm ir.
+Because of SSA form, the LLVM IR must use different names for the destination variable `a` in different basic blocks (e.g., *if-then*, *else*).
+But how is the source variable `a` in the statement `d = a + b;` named?

-In order to solve the source variable name from different basic blocks in SSA form, the phi structure is created as above.
-The compiler option O0 as the following doesn't apply phi node.
-Instead, it uses store to solve the source variable name from different basic block.
+In SSA form, the basic block containing `a = a - 1;` uses `%dec` as the destination variable, and the one containing `a = a + 2;` uses `%add`.
+Since the source value for `a` in `d = a + b;` comes from different basic blocks, a `phi` node is used to resolve this.

+The `phi` structure merges values from different control flow paths to produce a single value for use in subsequent instructions.

+When compiled with optimization level `-O0`, Clang does not apply `phi` nodes.
+Instead, it uses memory operations like `store` and `load` to handle variable values across different basic blocks.

 .. code-block:: console